-Question is, how will banks go

-The posters you see on branch walls of happy families and small business owners enjoying the personalized service of their family-friendly and pro-small-business bank these are complete lies," says Brian Mahany, author of Saints, Sinners & Heroes: Covert Ops in the Wars Against the C-Suite Mafia.
+Question is, how will banks go about erasing trust?
+To find out, I asked the financial experts.
+The posters you see on branch walls of happy families and small business owners enjoying the personalized service of their familyfriendly and pro-smallbusiness bank -- these are complete lies," says Brian Mahany, author of Saints, Sinners & Heroes: Covert Ops in the Wars Against the C-Suite Mafia.
+Unlike in the 1900s, when banks made decisions based entirely on strict formulas, today's banks make decisions based on maximizing their profits, "even when they're involved in wrongdoing," Mahany adds.